-'The dyes in 1 are consistent with an attempt at getting a black.
+The dyes in 1 are consistent with an attempt at getting a black.
 This was often obtained by heavy dyeing with woad or indigo on a drab ground produced from tannin (from bark or galls), or iron, or fustic chips (a yellow dye).
 The present result is most consistent with the first.

 The olive drab was also dyed with blue and yellow, the latter again probably a tannin-containing material.
-The blue, however, was "indigo extract", made by treating indigo with sulphuric acid; this was invented in Germany in 1740, patented in England in 1748, and the blue was much used as a substitute for natural indigo as it was easier to handle.
-There is evidence that olives made from yellow plus "indigo extract" were popular in Scotland in the early nineteenth century.
-However, "indigo extract" dyeings fade quickly, and the dye went out of use late in the century, when better, synthetic, blue dyes became available.
-It is likely that the olive in the plaid was originally a brighter green, which may be revealed by examining the inside of the bundle of olive threads in the textile itself.
-Both the reds were cochineal, which seems almost the norm for Scottish plaids!
-'The date of the textile is obviously post 1750 and probably pre 1885.'
+The blue, however, was "indigo extract", made by treating indigo with sulphuric acid; this technique was invented in Germany in 1740, patented in England in 1748, and the blue was much used as a substitute for natural indigo as it was easier to handle.
+Olive greens made from yellow plus "indigo extract" were popular in Scotland in the early nineteenth century.
+However, "indigo extract" dyes fade quickly, and the dye went out of use late in the century when better, synthetic, blue dyes became available.
+It is likely that the olive in the plaid was originally a brighter green, a fact that which may be revealed by examining the inside of the bundle of olive threads in the textile itself.
+Both the reds were cochineal, which was the most common source for Scottish plaids from c1700.
+"The date of the textile is obviously post 1750 and probably pre 1885".
 In fact, the colours in the main body of the plaid were less weathered/faded and the original colours more apparent.
-The 'very dark green' is black as suggested and the green brighter at the fringe.
-This suggests that the plaid has been left partially exposed to the light at some period.
+The 'very dark green' is black as suggested by Tailor and the green brighter than at the fringe which suggests that the plaid has been left partially exposed to the light at some period.